foldda/charian/README.md

 **Interface IRda**

-The IRda interface contaiuns definition of two methods:
+The IRda interface contains definition of two methods:
 ```
 Rda ToRda()   /* returns properties and state in an Rda container object */
 IRda FromRda(Rda rda) /* restores properties and state from values in the Rda container object */